 Connection Type lmage Designer Notes Class Load Cost Const Inspect Fire 8-1.
 Beam Bears on Girder Purpose: Transfer of vertical load from wood beam to wood girder.
-Description: Wood beam bears on top of the wood girder and a positive connection is made with partially-threaded screws that draw the connections tight.
+Description: Wood beam bears on top of wood girder and a positive connection is made with partially-threaded screws that draw the connections tight.
 Notes: Capacity of primary load path is controlled by perpendicular-to-grain bearing capacity of beam or girder.
 It is recommended that screws installed in top surface of beams are slightly overdriven to account for beam shrinkage.
 Deck not shown for clarity.
 Beam may require bracing for lateral-torsional buckling.
 Other Applications: Table 9: Mass Timber Beam Support at Mass Timber Column Table 10: Mass Timber Beam Support at Mass Timber Wall Panel 1 High \$ Easy Easy Level II 8-2.
 Beam Bears in Girder with Notch Purpose: Transfer of vertical load from wood beam to wood girder.
 Description: Wood beam bears in a notch in the wood girder and a positive connection is made with partially-threaded screws that draw the connections tight.
-Notes: It is preferable for the notch depth to match the beam depth so that beam does not need to be notched as well.
+Notes: It is preferable for the notch depth to match the beam depth so beam does not need to be notched as well.
 Bearing width is controlled by perpendicular-to-grain bearing.
 Reasonable minimum bearing width of 1".
-See the 2018 NDS and AITC Technical Note 19 Guidelines for Evaluation of Holes and Notches in Structural Glued Laminated Timber Beams for notch sizing.
-A deep notch methodology is provided in MTC Solutions' ASSY Screws as Tensile Reinforcement in Notched Beams.
-Fully-threaded screws may be used to resist possible shear failure (splitting along the grain) that would propagate from a stress concentration at the notch.
-This is outside the scope of the NDS and should only be done with careful consideration.
-See MTC Solutions' Full Thread SWG ASSY Screws in Reinforcement for guidance.
 Deck not shown for clarity.
 Beam may require bracing for lateral-torsional buckling.
-Other Applications: Table 9: Mass Timber Beam Support at Mass Timber Column Table 10: Mass Timber Beam Support at Mass Timber Wall Panel 1 Low \$ Easy Easy Level II
+The NDS allows notching of glulam members with limitations outlined in Section 5.4.5 while considering requirements for shear capacity in 2018 NDS Sections 3.4.3.2 (or 2024 NDS Section 3.4.3.1) and 5.3.10.
+Bending capacity at notches should consider the net section per NDS Section 3.1.2.
+Refer to AITC Technical Note 19 and APA S560 for more guidance.
+Notches in wood elements, including glulam, may be strengthened with fully-threaded screws reinforcing the potential crack location.
+Bearing on a notched glulam introduces tension perpendicular to grain.
+Review NDS Sections 3.8.2 and 11.1.3, and Commentary Section C12.5.
+For perpendicular-to-grain connections, the member is required to be checked for shear in accordance with Sections 3.4.3.3 and 5.3.10 using the reduced depth.
+The mid-span notches in the girders as shown are outside the scope of notches permitted in the NDS and should only be used after careful consideration and justification through alternative means.
+Other Applications: Table 9: Mass Timber Beam Support at Mass Timber Wall Panel 1 Low \$ Easy Easy Level II